AmazonBBQ/ELF_Analyzer/README.md

 ### The Solution: strict alignment verification

-VulnLens steps backward byte-by-byte from the `ret` opcode (`0xC3`), disassembles candidate slices, and **only accepts** a gadget when the decoded instruction stream length matches the slice length exactly.
+This script steps backward byte-by-byte from the `ret` opcode (`0xC3`), disassembles candidate slices, and **only accepts** a gadget when the decoded instruction stream length matches the slice length exactly.
 This guarantees correct alignment.

 ---